betrueone/hermes-subnet/docs/miner.md

 To create your own tool, note that we use langgraph (https://github.com/langchain-ai/langgraph) to build the agent, it reads the tool's description and arguments from function docstring.
 So make sure you change them after the copy, and write clear and complete docstring for your tool.

+**Note:** To ensure the spatio-temporal uniqueness of challenges, each challenge automatically includes a `block_height` parameter.
+Therefore, every tool must include a `block_height` parameter.
+For specific examples, refer to the sample tools in the `projects/miner` directory.

 ### 4. Put it into production and monitor
 Restart miner.